 The juxtapositions within this piece are appropriate in considering Iwasaki’s artwork’s relationship to Orientalism2 and Japanese modernity3.
 This work reflects upon how architecture has been influential in the development of conceptions of Japanese national identity, along with the opposed concept of Westernization in Japanese culture.
 Iwasaki’s use of ‘construction’ is both corresponding and fundamental, inferring the function of architecture in forming social values and perceptions of collective identity.

-The miniatures are fashioned with inverted imagery bringing the sculpture to life through the illusion of water and reflection.
-Iwasaki’s work involves the combination of realism and dreamlike ingenuity to create the feeling of awe as the weightlessness of the floating building can bring to mind sentiments of exposure and delicacy with a contrasting feeling of sustenance and strength.
+The miniatures are fashioned with inverted imagery, bringing the sculpture to life through the illusion of water and reflection.
+Iwasaki’s work involves a combination of realism and dreamlike ingenuity to create a feeling of awe as the weightlessness of the floating building can bring to mind sentiments of exposure and delicacy with a contrasting sense of sustenance and strength.

-As you stand peering at the piece eye level, or sit below the flying building looking up as it seemingly grows before your eyes, you are immersed in the cultural identify of Japan that includes reverence for the past and tradition while simultaneously embracing modernity and futurism.
+As you stand to peer at the piece’s eye level or sit below the flying building looking up as it seemingly grows before your eyes, you are immersed in the cultural identity of Japan that includes reverence for the past and tradition while simultaneously embracing modernity and futurism.
 The beauty and the intertextual meaning is paramount.
 It demonstrates the ways in which national identity is not static but a progression of complex and continuing negotiations between fluctuating domestic and international circumstances.